This is a chapter from 'A Tribute to the Round', a short book on the Bob Graham Round, written for charity and available here

 Great End – hardly!
 Or, with its full title, Great End of the Scafell massif – or just the beginning for clockwise rounds.
 The mountain begins with an impressive face of gullies and ravines to the north, morphing into a boulder shoulder which leads all the way to Scafell Pike.

 Assuming the true Esk Hause can be safely navigated, reaching Great End is a simple matter.
 The only choice is whether to head straight to the summit from the path or wait until Calf Cove for a there-and-back affair.
-While slower, the advantage of the latter is the chance to collect water at a beck crossing just off the Borrowdale path, potentially the last reliable source of water on the leg.
-Great End is another fell with two summits and the highest cairn is the south-eastern one.
+While slower, the advantage of the latter is the chance to collect water at a beck crossing just off the Borrowdale path, potentially the last reliable source on the leg.
+Great End is another fell with two summits; the Bob Graham community has coalesced around the south-eastern cairn as the accepted top.

 Ill Crag and Broad Crag